Tanauan, Batangas: Barangays

-Tanauan City is politically subdivided into 48 barangays.
+Tanauan is politically subdivided into 48 barangays, as indicated in the matrix below.
+Each barangay consists of puroks and some have sitios.

 Religion

 Roman Catholicism is the most dominant and visible religion in Tanauan.
-St. John the Evangelist is its patron, and its main church is the St. John the Evangelist Parish.
+St. John the Evangelist is its patron, and its main church is the St. John the Evangelist Parish, also known as the Tanauan Church.
 La Consolacion College Tanauan (formerly Our Lady of Fatima Academy, 1948), run by the Augustinian Sisters of Our Lady of Consolation, is the first Catholic school in the city.
 Other Catholic schools include Our Lady of Assumption Montessori School and Daughters of Mary Immaculate School (lay-operated).
 First Asia Institute is converting from a non-sectarian school to a Catholic (Christian) school.

 Iglesia ni Cristo, Jehovah's Witnesses, Mormons (The Church of Jesus Christ of Latter-day Saints), Islam and other religious groups are also present in the city.

 Economy

 Tanauan is known as an agricultural trading center of Calabarzon.
-Agri products from Calabarzon and as far as the Mimaropa and Bicol regions are being sent here before it reaches Metro Manila public markets.
-Aside from being an important agricultural center, Tanauan is also one of the Philippines' major industrial centers nowadays hosting four industrial parks which is home to various multinational companies and tourism facilities.
+Agricultural products from Calabarzon and as far as the Mimaropa and Bicol regions are delivered here before it reaches public markets in Metro Manila.
+Aside from being an important agricultural center, Tanauan is also one of the Philippines' major industrial centers nowadays hosting industrial parks, which are home to various multinational companies and tourism facilities.

+Panaderia Pantoja

+The original 68-year old Pantoja Bakery started in 1950.
+Celinda Laurel Dimayuga (Tanauan) and Aurelio Maningat Pantoja (Balayan) used a "pugon" (clay brick oven).
+Spouses Arturo Dimayuga Pantoia and Marilyn Gonzales managed the bakery and mechanized it in 1970.
+Located in Sixto Castillo Street, Barangay Poblacion 2, Tanauan City, the iconic bakery is famous for traditional Filipino breads and biscuits, like pandesal, paborita biscuits and square, crisp jacobina crafted from paper-thin sheets of dough.

+Tourism

+JCastles Theme Park

+The first-biggest immersive theme park in the Philippines located in Brgy.
+Gonzales.

+It spans two main themed zones, each with nine unique attractions, totaling 18 interactive and sensory-rich experiences.

 Transportation

 Public transport

 Jeepneys serve the city and the nearby municipalities and barangays.
 Tricycles provide transportation on the barangays.
-Buses connect the city with Manila and Batangas City.
+Buses connect the city with Metro Manila and Batangas City.